 Area classifications group together geographic areas according to key characteristics common to the population in that grouping.
-These groupings are called clusters, and are derived using census data.
-The Area Classifications are hierarchical classifications, consisting of three tiers of Supergroups, Groups and Subgroups.
+These groupings are called clusters and are derived using census data.
+The area classifications are hierarchical classifications, consisting of three tiers: supergroups, groups and subgroups.

-A number of different 2011 area classifications for the whole of the UK using 2011 Census data are planned for release in 2015, covering different geographies, as was done following the 2001 Census.
-These will cover (1) local authorities, (2) health areas, (3) super output areas covering: lower layer super output areas for England and Wales, datazones for Scotland and super output areas for Northern Ireland.
+A number of different 2011 area classifications for the whole of the UK using 2011 Census data are planned for release in late 2014, covering different geographies, as was done following the 2001 Census.
+These will cover (1) local authorities, (2) health areas, (3) super output areas including: lower-layer super output areas for England and Wales, data zones for Scotland and super output areas for Northern Ireland.
 Consideration is also to be given to a possible update to the area classification for wards.

-Consideration will be given to periodically updating the 2011 Census based area classifications in the future using non-census data sources.
+Consideration will be given to updating the 2011 Census-based area classifications periodically in the future using non-census data sources.